Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Summary and conclusions

+We emphasize here that there is an alternative holographic entanglement negativity proposal involving the area of a backreacted minimal entanglement wedge cross section due to a cosmic brane for the conical defect of the bulk replicated geometry.
+For subsystems with spherical entangling surfaces this backreaction is described by an overall dimension dependent numerical constant which may be explicitly computed.
+The equivalence of this construction modulo certain constants, with the proposal involving the algebraic sums of the lengths of bulk geodesics for combinations of intervals has been explicitly demonstrated in the literature for the $AdS_3/CFT_2$ scenario.

+Keeping the above discussion in perspective, the holographic construction and the results described in the present article are also expected to involve appropriate backreaction ef{}fects.
+However for the rectangular strip subsystem geometries the explicit computation of these ef{}fects remains a non trivial open issue.
+As mentioned in footnote \ref{nsumblkprf} a plausible bulk proof of our construction for spherical entangling surfaces in the literature has been reviewed in appendix \ref{ahendrv}.
+However the extension of this proof to general subsystem geometries is an outstanding issue.

-We mention here that the explicit computation of the holographic entanglement negativity for other subsystem geometries from the proposal utilized here remains a non trivial open issue for future investigations.
-Our results serves to further substantiate the holographic entanglement negativity proposal for bipartite states in $CFT_d$s in the context of a generic higher dimensional $AdS_{d+1}/CFT_d$ scenario which may possibly find interesting applications to diverse issues involving mixed state entanglement for disparate areas ranging from many body systems in condensed matter physics to quantum gravity and black holes.
-Furthermore they are also expected to provide insight into a possible bulk proof for the holographic proposal considered here which remains an outstanding issue.
-We hope to address these interesting problems in the near future.
+Our results described in this article serve to further substantiate the holographic entanglement negativity proposal for bipartite states in $CFT_d$s in the context of a generic higher dimensional $AdS_{d+1}/CFT_d$ scenario which may find interesting applications to the study of diverse issues involving mixed state entanglement for various phenomena ranging from many body systems to quantum gravity and black holes.
+We emphasize that our construction involving the algebraic sums of the areas of RT surfaces may be simpler than determining the EWCS in higher dimensions which is extremely non trivial.
+Furthermore our results are also expected to provide insight into the generalization of the bulk proof from a gravitational path integral obtained for spherical entangling surfaces to subsystems with arbitrary geometries, which is an extremely dif{}ficult outstanding open problem.
+We hope to address these interesting issues in the near future.